 Additionally, Dispute resolution group, JAMS recently announced its launch of its Smart Contracts Blockchain and Cryptocurrencies service for disputes arising from blockchain transactions.
 JAMS president and CEO Chris Poole said: This is a new means of conducting business, and the disputes that arise from smart contracts must be governed by protocols that are equally as advanced and able to address the complexities introduced."

-Visit Innovation Enterprise's CFO Rising West Summit in Singapore on October 17–18, 2018
+Visit CFO Rising West Summit in San Francisco on October 17–18, 2018